A Unified Deep Learning Framework for Motion Correction in Medical Imaging: Experimental Evaluation

-\paragraph*{\bf Implementation \& Parameters} For motion correction settings, we set the dimension of low-dimensional key points to $128$ when computing the close-form update of rigid transformation.
+\paragraph*{\bf Implementation \& Parameters} For motion correction settings, we set the dimension of equivariant spatial means to $128$ when computing the close-form update of rigid transformation.
 We included a nine-layer equivariant neural network with two attention layers.
 For the geometric shape augmenter, we adopted a $7$-layer Unet and used $16$ as the reduced dimensionality of the low-dimensional frequencies in Eq.~\eqref{eq:epdifffourier}.
 We used $10$ time steps of Euler integration for geodesic shooting.
 We adopted an automated method for updating the weight parameter \(\lambda\) by treating it as a network parameter.
 For network training, we used a batch size of $4$, a weight decay of $0.00001$ for $L_2$ regularization, and an initial learning rate of $\eta = 1 \times 10^{-5}$, with training conducted for $1000$ epochs using the Adam optimizer.
 The learning rate schedule employed cosine annealing to dynamically adjust the rate throughout training.
 The dataset was divided into $70\%$ for training, $15\%$ for validation, and $15\%$ for testing.
 The best-performing models were selected based on validation performance.
-All experiments were carried out on an NVIDIA RTX A6000 GPU with 48GB memory, ensuring efficient computation and accurate performance evaluation.
+All experiments were carried out on an NVIDIA RTX A6000 GPU with 48GB memory.